Elmwood, Illinois

 Elmwood is a city in Peoria County, Illinois, United States.
-The population was 2,097 at the 2010 census.
+As of the 2020 census, Elmwood had a population of 2,058.
 Elmwood is part of the Peoria, Illinois Metropolitan Statistical Area.

 History

-The settlement was named after a beautiful community of elm trees near the mansion of William J. Phelps, and decided to call their settlement Elmwood.
+The settlement was named after a community of elm trees near the mansion of William J. Phelps, who was among the first settlers to arrive in the area in 1834.
 Phelps was the first postmaster and owned a barn that was part of the Underground Railroad.
-The town was platted in 1852.
+The town was platted in 1852 and officially founded two years later.

 On the night of June 5, 2010, an elephant trunk tornado touched down in Elmwood, destroying city hall and other area buildings, bringing down limbs and power lines, and damaging the roof of a theater.
-Although Elmwood suffered a great deal from the tornado, many town businesses re-opened.
+Although Elmwood suffered a great deal from the tornado, many town businesses eventually re-opened.

 Geography

 According to the 2010 census, Elmwood has a total area of 1.43 sqmi, all land.